kl1nton/3_EMQ_Practice_Papers/2_EMQ_Practice_Paper.md

  	G. Patent ductus arteriosus

 ### Q7
 A 74-year-old woman is admitted with a fractured neck of femur.
-She reports several recent episodes of ‘fainting’ and increasing shortness of breath on exertion.
-Her apex beat is undisplaced and an ejection systolic murmur is heard from the base radiating to the carotids, loudest at the second intercostal space to the right of the sternum.
+She reports several recent episodes of 'fainting' and increasing *shortness of breath on exertion*.
+Her *apex beat is undisplaced* and an *ejection systolic murmur* is heard from the base *radiating to the carotids*, loudest at the *second intercostal space to the right of the sternum*.
-#### Answer:
+#### Answer: C. Aortic stenosis - ?

 ### Q8
-A 70-year-old man attending pre-op clinic reports a 1-year history of exertional dyspnoea and palpitations.
-He has a malar flush, irregular pulse and undisplaced apex beat.
-A mid-diastolic murmur is heard.
+A 70-year-old man attending pre-op clinic reports a 1-year history of *exertional dyspnoea* and *palpitations*.
+He has a *malar flush*, *irregular pulse* and *undisplaced apex beat*.
+A *mid-diastolic murmur* is heard.
-#### Answer:
+#### Answer: B. Mitral regurgitation - ?

 ### Q9
-A 50-year-old man admitted with right upper quadrant pain reports increasing shortness of breath.
-He has an irregular pulse, raised JVP and bilateral pitting oedema.
-The apex beat is undisplaced and a pulmonary ejection systolic murmur is heard.
+A 50-year-old man admitted with *right upper quadrant pain* reports increasing shortness of breath.
+He has an *irregular pulse*, *raised JVP* and *bilateral pitting oedema*.
+The apex beat is undisplaced and a *pulmonary ejection systolic murmur* is heard.
-#### Answer:
+#### Answer: E. Atrial septal defect - ?

 ### Q10
-A 4-month-old baby presents with abdominal pain, pneumonia and failure to thrive.
+A 4-month-old baby presents with *abdominal pain*, pneumonia and *failure to thrive*.
 He has had several previous chest infections.
 He has a systolic murmur, loudest in the second intercostal space at the left sternal edge.
-#### Answer:
+#### Answer: F. Ventricular septal defect - ?

 ### Q11
 A 60-year-old woman in the pre-op clinic reports a 6-month history of dyspnoea, associated with palpitations.
-A water-hammer pulse is felt, and Corrigan's and Quincke's signs are noted.
-Her apex beat is displaced and a high-pitched early systolic murmur is heard.
+A *water-hammer pulse* is felt, and *Corrigan's and Quincke's signs* are noted.
+Her *apex beat is displaced* and a *high-pitched early systolic murmur* is heard.
-#### Answer:
+#### Answer: G. Patent ductus arteriosus - ?

 Q12-14: Theme: Treatment of Testicular Tumours